4 ways to damage your laptop battery

 Sudden changes in temperature

 Therefore, what we will advise you to do is to buy a carrying bag for your laptop.
-This will insulate it from the cold in winter and will prevent it from being directly exposed to the heat of the sun in summer.
+This will insulate it from the cold in winter and prevent it from being directly exposed to the heat of the sun in summer.

 Letting it constantly charge